juji-io/docs/docs/concept.md

 Line 4 is a trigger pattern that requires user input to contain any one of "hello", "howdy" or "hi".
 For details of the many patterns REP supports, see [Rule Patterns](reference.md#rule-pattern)

-Line 5 is an action that includes a system built-in function call that returns the user's first name.
+Line 5 is an action that includes a [system built-in function](function.md) call that returns the user's first name.
 In addition to producing text output, functions can do arbitrary things.
+You can also write your own [user defined function](udf.md).

 Line 7 is a trigger that contains a built-in function call that checks whether the user input is very similar to the sentence "what's up", i.e. the similarity